anton-dergunov/hugging-face-deep-rl/README.md

 uv pip install pip
 ```

-No good support for `pygame` with Python 3.13 yet on MacOS.
+Python 3.12 is recommended, because at the moment there is no good support for `pygame` with Python 3.13 yet on MacOS.

 ```bash
 uv pip install -r requirements.txt